-All services with definitions approved by the Michigan Commission on Services to the Aging are contained in the following section.
+All services with definitions approved by the MCSA are contained in the following section.
 All specific minimum standards for each service are identified in the following section.
 Fundable services, grouped according to category, are as follows:

 A. Access

 Care management, case coordination and support, disaster advocacy and outreach, information and assistance, outreach, transportation, and options counseling.